aybaras/BERT-base-Turkish-QA/README.md

 # BERT-base-Turkish-QA

-A custom Turkish question answering system made by fine-tuning BERTurk.
+A custom Turkish question answering system made by fine-tuning BERTurk, which is a BERT base model transformer.

+This project is made during our joint internship at SESTEK Speech Enabled Software Technologies with [@AybarsManav](https://github.com/AybarsManav).